-BESS serve a critical function in enabling microgrids to include increased amounts of non-dispatchable2 renewable energy sources (solar PV, wind, etc.) while at the same time reducing reliance on dispatchable fuel-fired generators.
-This support takes two primary forms: 1) storage capacity associated with aligning the potentially mismatched output from renewable resources with loads that may not coincide with the availability of solar or wind power (often referred to as load shifting); and 2) grid forming and grid stability functions associated with maintaining voltage and frequency levels within prescribed limits (e.g., 60 Hz, 480 V AC power).
-The first of these two functions takes place on timescales of minutes or hours, while the second happens at the subsecond timescales associated with AC power cycles.
+BESSs serve a critical function in enabling microgrids to include increased amounts of nondispatchable4 renewable energy sources (solar PV, wind, etc.) while reducing reliance on dispatchable fuel-fired generators.
+This support takes two primary forms: (1) the storage capacity associated with aligning the potentially mismatched output from renewable resources with loads that may not coincide with the availability of solar or wind power (often referred to as load shifting) and (2) the grid-forming and grid-stability functions associated with maintaining voltage and frequency levels within prescribed limits (e.g., 60 Hz, 480 V AC power).
+The first of these two functions takes place on timescales of minutes or hours, while the second happens at the sub-second timescales associated with AC power cycles.